In a previous post, I outlined some key ideas from research that teachers should know about: Evidence-Informed Ideas Every Teacher Should Know About.

 Again some checking for understanding will help here.
 Where possible, this should engage multiple students and, with each one, ask multiple probing questions – ensuring other students are ready to follow-up any other student’s response.

 Feedback will be important throughout – making sure that you tap into your knowledge of your students to provide the optimum combination of technical feedback for improvement and motivational encouragement.
-Ideally this will focus on strategies for long term success, not merely improving the particular piece of work in hand.
+Ideally this will focus on strategies for long term success, not merely improving the particular piece of work they are doing.

 Next, it might be important to consider longer-term recall.
 It’s no good them just doing it today.
 So – let’s consolidate the learning so far.
 What are the key points?
 The key elements of the method?
 The things to avoid?
 The things to make sure we include?
 Can we agree a list of things everyone must know?
 This can form the basis of subsequent retrieval practice activities.
 You want all students to know all the key facts – so let’s invest time in spelling out what these facts are.